01242 32 31 31

-Flow Energy also says it offers excellent customer service, clear information and short call waiting times.
-Flow Energy says that the reason its customer service is so different to what you might expect is because of its staff.
+Flow also says it offers excellent customer service, clear information and short call waiting times.
+The reason its customer service is so different to what you might expect is because of its staff.
 It says every member of the team shares the same quality: they care about people.

-In 2017, a Which? survey of 23 energy companies in England, Wales and Scotland ranked Flow Energy fourth out of 23 for customer satisfaction.
+In 2017, a Which? survey of 23 energy companies in England, Wales and Scotland ranked Flow fourth out of 23 for customer satisfaction.
 The survey looked at customer service, value for money, the accuracy and clarity of bills and how well the company helps you to save energy.

-At the end of 2015 Flow Energy was supplying more than 100,000 home energy customers.
+At the end of 2015 the organisation was supplying more than 100,000 home energy customers.
 This means it is considered to be one of the emerging set of smaller suppliers challenging the Big Six energy suppliers.

-Flow Energy has its research, development and training facilities in Cheshire and its customer service and energy operations in Ipswich.
+Flow has its research, development and training facilities in Cheshire and its customer service and energy operations in Ipswich.
 It also has teams of scientists, engineers, customer service managers, marketers, energy traders, HR professionals, IT professionals, compliance professional and Gas Safe registered installers around the country.

-Flow Energy is part of Flowgroup PLC, an energy services company listed on the AIM exchange on the London stock market.
+Flow is part of Flowgroup PLC, an energy services company listed on the AIM exchange on the London stock market.

-Flow Energy says that the easiest way to get an answer to your question is to use the FAQs section on its website.
+The easiest way to get an answer to your question is to use the FAQs section on its website.
 You will find this at www.flowenergy.uk.com/help/faqs/.

 To save you time waiting for your call to be answered, Flow Energy suggests you try to call during a quieter period.
 It says these are Tuesdays, Thursdays and Fridays, between 10:00am and 12:00pm and between 2:00pm and 4:00pm.
 Flow Energy says that it’s busiest days are Mondays and Wednesdays.

 If you have got a problem with your electricity supply, you need to contact your local electricity network operator.
 You will find all the telephone numbers at http://www.flowenergy.uk.com/help/emergencies/.

 If you need to make contact outside these hours, you can leave a message or email email@example.com.
-Alternatively you can write to Flow Energy at North Felaw Maltings, 48 Felaw Street, Ipswich, IP2 8PN.
+Alternatively you can write to them at Flow Energy, North Felaw Maltings, 48 Felaw Street, Ipswich, IP2 8PN.

-Flow Energy says that if you cannot pay your bills, it will try to help you and offers several solutions.
+Flow says that if you cannot pay your bills, it will try to help you and offers several solutions.
 These include:

 The government’s Warm Home Discount Scheme gives eligible people a £140 discount on their electricity bill between October and April.
 You are automatically eligible for the scheme if your energy company is part of the scheme and you get the Guarantee Credit element of Pension Credit.
 You may be eligible if your energy company is part of the scheme and you are on a low income or you get certain means-tested benefits.